 The neighborhood’s most prominent attraction, on Lockerbie Street, is the James Whitcomb Riley Home, a red-brick residence where the beloved Hoosier poet lived for two decades until his death in 1916.
 He was known to give candy to children on his regular walks.
 Riley described Lockerbie Square as being “nestled away from the noise of the city and the heat of the day.”

-The quiet enclave, however, is a just short walk from the art galleries, theaters, restaurants and funky shops of Mass Ave Cultural District.
-Along the six-block stretch of Massachusetts Avenue, shoppers enjoy searching for treasures and treats at shops like Silver in the City, Homepsun: Modern Homemade, Indy Reads Books, The Flying Cupcake, The Best Chocolate in Town and Stout’s Footwear: the oldest continuously operated shoe store in the United States.
+The quiet enclave, however, is a just short walk from the art galleries, theaters, restaurants and funky shops of the Mass Ave Cultural District.
+Along the six-block stretch of Massachusetts Avenue, shoppers enjoy searching for treasures and treats at shops like Silver in the City, Homespun: Modern Handmade, Indy Reads Books, The Flying Cupcake, The Best Chocolate in Town and Stout’s Footwear: the oldest continuously operated shoe store in the United States.

-Visitors in the Depot District will find dozens of independently owned shops offering an array of antiques, artworks, home decor, fashions and books.
+Visitors in the Depot District will find dozens of independently owned shops offering an array of antiques, artworks, home decor, fashion and books.
 At Paint the Towne, group members can decorate their own pottery or canvas.
 There are nine eateries, pubs and breweries, some offering live music.
-In an old firehouse, hickory-smoked barbecue is served up at Firehouse BBQ and Blues, while made-to-order sandwiches and Italian favorites draw crowds to Maria Mitrione’s Italian Market.
+In an old firehouse, hickory-smoked barbecue is served up at Firehouse BBQ and Blues, while made-to-order sandwiches and Italian favorites draw crowds to The Italian Market.